Spinal Cord Stimulation Orange County, CA with Dr. Taghva

 Dr. Taghva is a national and worldwide expert on spinal cord stimulation, with over 1000 implanted patients as well as involvement in highly-cited studies including the SUNBURST trial.
 Patients who are successful with spinal cord stimulation often have nerve-related pain in the back, legs, neck, arms, or feet.
 Typically this pain is caused by nerve irritation following spine surgery (failed back surgery syndrome), direct nerve injuries (complex regional pain syndrome), spinal stenosis or radiculopathy, or peripheral neuropathy.

 Dr. Taghva is unique in that he is a neurosurgeon with dedicated fellowship training in spinal cord stimulation, and as a result, he routinely performs all aspects of spinal cord stimulation including percutaneous implantation, laminotomy, and paddle implantation, as well as complex and routine trials, and complex revision of spinal cord stimulation.
-In addition, Dr. Taghva has a busy practice of minimally-invasive spine surgery including artificial disc replacement, microdiscectomy, minimally-invasive laminotomies, and endoscopic spine surgery.
+In addition, Dr. Taghva has a busy practice of minimally invasive spine surgery orange county including artificial disc replacement, microdiscectomy orange county, minimally-invasive laminotomies, and endoscopic spine surgery.
 Because of this broad experience, Dr. Taghva is able to tailor his surgical approach to individual patients rather than a “one-size-fits-all” approach.

 Dr. Taghva received his medical degree at Johns Hopkins University School of Medicine, his residency at the University of Southern California with fellowship training at The Ohio State University.
 He is a board-certified neurosurgeon and has been voted by his peers as an Orange County Physician of Excellence consecutively for the past six years as well as being voted a Super Doctors Rising Star.